usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 The `bash` [script](mvn-xproc-xspec-html.sh) shows how a script can invoke XML Calabash to execute one of these pipelines.

 How a particular XProc is used depends on the ports defined in the XProc.
 XML Calabash provides syntax and interfaces for those ports.
-Accordingly, a script or command-line invocation typically has to set, for these XProcs:
+Accordingly, a script or command-line invocation typically has to set one or more of the following, for these XProcs:

 - input port `xspec` is where XSpec inputs are configured - these must be files accessible on the system
 - output port `xspec-report` or `xspec-results`, if any, shows XSpec runtime outputs, with no further processing, as a single (XML) report